grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 "OK.
 To the surface and running on diesel it is."
 Shakes gave the _Gnat_ a little more throttle while peering through the small viewport in front of him.
 He turned the steering yoke and drove the _Gnat_ silently out from under the _Prospect_ for a few hundred meters, then pulled back and the little submarine rose until the bow poked softly through the oily ocean surface.

-"We're on the fuckin' surface Hemi."
-Shakes turned around in the pilot's seat to talk to Hemi who was sorting gear in the hold behind him.
+"We're on the fuckin' surface."
+Shakes turned around in the pilot's seat to talk to Hemi who had moved rearward to sort gear in the hold.
 "Can you switch the drive from the electric motor to the fuckin' diesel?
 The levers are just fuckin' back there behind the engine."

 Hemi squeezed past the diesel engine that took up most of the interior deck-space in the rear third of the submarine.
 There he found a series of levers that stuck up from the deck.
 He had to take a minute to read the hand-written labels, but it rapidly made sense to his mechanically-inclined mind.
-The system had a clutch so the switch between the power sources to the propeller could be made without stopping the boat.
+The system had a clutch so switching between the power sources to the propeller could be made without stopping the boat.
 Hemi threw out the clutch lever, moved the selection lever over to the diesel, and let the clutch back in.

 "OK, looks like it should be on diesel drive now."
 Hemi called forward.